codatio/codat-docs/docs/lending/guides/loan-writeback/record-general-loan.md

 ### Create transfer

-Use the [Create transfer](/lending-api#/operations/create-transfer) endpoint again, this time to record the loan repayment amount.
+Use the [Create transfer](/lending-api#/operations/create-transfer) endpoint again, this time to record the total repayment amount.
 Note that you are performing a transfer *from* `borrowersBankAccount.id` *to* `lendersBankAccountId`.

 <Tabs>
 <TabItem value="nodejs" label="TypeScript">